No Agent, No Problem!

-Great Kidlit Houses accepting children’s books, no agent needed
+Great Kidlit Publishing Houses accepting children’s books, no agent needed

 Eager to submit your children’s book but don’t have an agent (yet)?
 Finding publishers accepting children’s books from unagented writers is no easy task!
 But not impossible.
-I know because I’ve been doing it awhile, having authored 16 books so far without an agent.
+I know because I’ve been doing it awhile, having authored 30 books so far without an agent.
 I’m now actively pursuing one, given the tighter and more competitive climate, but am still pitching solo.
 Many other kidlit authors/illustrators that are staying commando too.
-Wait, I mean rogue.
+(Wait, I mean rogue.
 Agentless?
-You know what I mean.
+You know what I mean.)

 image of "closed" sign symbolizing publishers closed to picture book submissions